Stuffed French Bread

 Sausage-Stuffed Hatch Chiles

-I could’ve served this as an appetizer or as a main dish but I went the main dish route, and backed up the truck.
-I wasn’t shy about how many I put on my plate.
+I could’ve served this as an appetizer or as a main dish.
+I went the main dish route, and backed up the truck.
+And I wasn’t shy about how many I put on my plate.
 There were no leftovers.
 Sausage and bacon, with a hint of fennel on a grilled chile with just a bit of cheese.
 Smoked low and slow.
 Like a fancy jalapeno popper, sort of.

 For a kicked-up version substitute spicy sausage and add a few good-sized pinches of red pepper flake to the meat mixture.
 Oh, and use a nice pepper jack or even habanero jack cheese for that extra creamy kick.